Yuqing-Liuu/Risk-Management-into-Trading/Long Short-Term Memory Trading.md

 4. Complex transformations of past returns

 Because markets contain weak but persistent patterns, LSTMs can convert historical return sequences into a probabilistic forecast of the next-period direction.
-This makes LSTMs suitable for **directional trading strategies**, where the goal is not to predict the exact return value but to capture:
+This makes LSTMs suitable for directional trading strategies, where the goal is not to predict the exact return value but to capture:

 - trend continuation
 - mean-reversion signals